Gao Gao: Mating

-On August 19, 2003, Baiyun, a female giant panda at the San Diego Zoo, gave birth to Meisheng.
-The DNA test showed that Gaogao was Meisheng's father.
+On August 19, 2003, Bai Yun, a female giant panda at the San Diego Zoo, gave birth to Mei Sheng.
+The DNA test showed that Gao Gao was her father.
 In Chinese, Mei Sheng means "Born in the U.S.A.", and can also be interpreted as "beautiful life".
-Meisheng is Gaogao and Baiyun's first child and the first male giant panda born in the United States through natural mating.
+Mei Sheng is Gao Gao and Bai Yun's first child and the first male giant panda born in the United States through natural mating.

-On April 9, 2005, the San Diego Zoo announced that Gaogao and Baiyun mated naturally twice in the past two days, and Baiyun became pregnant.
+On April 9, 2005, the San Diego Zoo announced that Gao Gao and Bai Yun mated naturally twice in the past two days, and Bai Yun became pregnant.
 They are the first pair of giant pandas in the United States to successfully mate naturally this year.
 Then, on August 2, 2005, their second cub Sulin, which means "a little bit of something very cute" in Chinese, was born.

-From 2003 to 2012, Gaogao and Baiyun produced five babies by natural mating, a prioritized way other than artificial insemination since the latter needs two steps, during both of which two pandas need to be sedated.
+From 2003 to 2012, Gao Gao and Bai Yun produced five babies by natural mating, a prioritized way other than artificial insemination since the latter needs two steps, during both of which two pandas need to be sedated.

+Death

+Gao Gao died on 24 November 2025, at approximately 33 years of age, at the China Conservation and Research Center for the Giant Panda in Sichuan, China.
+In the preceding days, he showed signs of declining health, including reduced appetite, lethargy, and abdominal bloating observed on 22 November; medication provided minor improvement.
+A CT scan conducted the following day in collaboration with a top-tier hospital disclosed severe complications, including a shrunken right lung with patchy inflammation, blurred margins, pleural effusion, thickened right pleura, and abnormalities in multiple other organs.
+Treatment temporarily stabilized his condition, enabling intake of liquid food under continuous 24-hour monitoring.

+Around 11:40 a.m. on November 24, Gao Gao suffered sudden hindlimb weakness, instability, and respiratory distress.
+Despite exhaustive emergency efforts, he passed peacefully at 2:30 p.m.